56kcloud/2022-Datathon-SAA-Challenge/docs/Bot-template.md

 When you have finished these steps, you will be able to chat with a bot and ask it some basic questions.

-The Q&A Bot Template that you will deploy, consists of three components:
+The Q&A Bot Template that you will deploy, consists of the following components:
-* A Slack Workspace
+* A Slack Workspace - to interact with the bot
-* Amazon Lex
+* Amazon Lex - the AWS service to create conversational interfaces
-* Amazon Kendra
+* Amazon Kendra - an intelligent search service
-  * Amazon S3 to store the FAQ datasets
+* Amazon S3 - to store the FAQ datasets

 ![Template Architecture](./images/template-architecture.png)